gardener/gardener/docs/proposals/31-inplace-node-update.md

 ![ManualInPlaceUpdate](assets/31-manual-inplace-update.png "Manual In Place Update Strategy")

 A new optional [constraint](https://github.com/gardener/gardener/blob/master/docs/usage/shoot/shoot_status.md#constraints) will be introduced in the Shoot status to indicate that some worker pools are undergoing a manual in-place update.
 While the Shoot will be marked as successfully reconciled, these worker pools may still be outdated.
-A new field will be added to the Shoot status to keep track of the pending worker pools.
+Additionally, the `pendingWorkersUpdate` API in the Shoot status will be augmented to track worker pools pending in-place updates.
+At the time of writing this GEP, the PR [#11027](https://github.com/gardener/gardener/pull/11027) introducing this field is still under review.

 Subsequent updates to the worker pool will be blocked by validation if an in-place update is already in progress.
 This ensures that worker pools do not skip intermediate Kubernetes minor versions or machine image versions.
 However, if an in-place update fails and a fix—such as a patch to the current updated minor version—is required, it will be allowed if the Shoot has the `shoot.gardener.cloud/force-in-place-update: true` annotation.